 Email address: mtsvetov [at] gmu [dot] edu

-Maksim's dissertation was entitled "Simulation of Social Structure using Artificial Intelligence Techniques" and was centered on the study of organizational change under environmental uncertainty and in the presence of hostile action.
+Maksim's dissertation entitled "Simulation of Social Structure using Artificial Intelligence Techniques" centered on the study of organizational change under environmental uncertainty and in the presence of hostile action.
 This work was accomplished by using agent-based models informed via empirical and theoretical social network analysis, while the agents themselves were powered by AI-based planning and reasoning algorithms.

 When he arrived at George Mason University, Maksim continued his work in modeling organizational change, as well as broader questions of evolution of social networks and social structure and applied SNA.
 Empirical/applied projects included studying campaign finance and its influence on election outcomes, identification of influential individual in online social networks (e.g. Twitter), and study of emergent social-semantic systems (i.e. folksonomies and folk-ontologies) as systems of norms of understanding and participation.